gocd/docs.go.cd/content/extension_points/package_repository_extension.md

 ### Supported Packages

 Since there are many package formats each with its own package manager and repository, the support for package-as-material has been implemented as an extension point.
-Using the bundled [yum-repo-poller plugin](yum_repository_poller.html), it is possible to specify an rpm package held in a yum repository as a material for a GoCD pipeline.
-Using other [external plugins](https://www.gocd.org/community/plugins.html), it is possible to do the same for other types of packages.
+Using the [yum-repo-poller plugin](yum_repository_poller.html), it is possible to specify an rpm package held in a yum repository as a material for a GoCD pipeline.
+Using other [external plugins](https://www.gocd.org/plugins/), it is possible to do the same for other types of packages.

 ### Repositories, Packages and Materials